 Set Range in Excel VBA

-Set range in vba means we specify a given range to the code or the procedure to execute, if we do not provide a specific range to a code it will automatically assume the range from the worksheet which has the active cell so it is very important in the code to have range variable set.
+Set range in VBA means we specify a given range to the code or the procedure to execute.
+If we do not provide a specific range to a code, it will automatically assume the range from the worksheet with the active cell.
+So, it is very important in the code to have a range variable set.

-After working with excel so many years, you must have understood the fact that all works we do are on the worksheet, and in worksheets, it is cells that contain the data.
+After working with Excel for so many years, you must have understood that all works we do are on the worksheet.
+In worksheets, it is cells containing the data.
 So when you want to play around with data, you must be a behavior pattern of cells in worksheets.
-So when the multiple cells are get together, it becomes a RANGE.
-To learn VBA, you should know each and everything about cells and ranges.
-So in this article, we will show you how to set the range of cells that can be used for VBA coding in detail.
+So, when the multiple cells get together, it becomes a RANGE.
+Therefore, to learn VBA, you should know everything about cells and ranges.
+So in this article, we will show you how to set the range of cells we can use for VBA coding in detail.

 What is the Range Object?

-Range in VBA is referred to as an object.
-A range can contain a single cell, multiple cells, a row or column, etc.…
+Range in VBA refers to an object.
+A range can contain a single cell, multiple cells, a row or column, etc.

 In VBA, we can classify the range as below.

 First, we need to access the Application.
-Then under this, we need to refer to which workbook we are referring to, and in the workbook, we are referring to which worksheet we are referring to, and then in the worksheet, we need to mention the range of cells.
+Then under this, we need to refer to which workbook we are referring to.
+Next, in the workbook, we are referring to which worksheet we are referring to.
+Then in the worksheet, we need to mention the range of cells.

 Using the Range of cells, we can enter the value to the cell or cells, we can read or get values from the cell or cells, we can delete, we can format, and we can do many other things as well.

-How to Access Range of Cells in Excel VBA?
+How to Access the Range of Cells in Excel VBA?

-In VBA coding, we can refer to the cell by using VBA CELLS property and RANGE object.
-For example, if you want to refer to the cell A1 then first, we will see using RANGE object.
+In VBA coding, we can refer to the cell using the VBA CELLS property and RANGE object.
+So, for example, if you want to refer to cell A1, we will first see using the RANGE object.

 Code: